LukeMathWalker/cargo-chef/README.md

 ENTRYPOINT ["./usr/local/bin/app"]
 ```

-We are using three stages: the first caches our dependencies, the second builds the binary and the third is our runtime environment.
+We are using four stages: the first computes the recipe file, the second caches our dependencies, the third builds the binary and the fourth is our runtime environment.
-As long as your dependencies do not change, all steps up to `cargo build --release --bin app` will be cached by Docker, massively speeding up your builds (up to 5x measured on some commercial projects).
+As long as your dependencies do not change the `recipe.json` file will stay the same, therefore the outcome of `cargo cargo chef cook --release --recipe-path recipe.json` will be cached, massively speeding up your builds (up to 5x measured on some commercial projects).

 ## Limitations